 Update: Coronavirus and counselling

-Jan 2021: Due to the move for Northamptonshire to Tier 4, and the increasing COVID-19 infection rates, it has become necessary to pause the provision of face-to-face sessions.
+Due to the current lockdown, it has become necessary to pause the provision of face-to-face sessions.
 Online and telephone options continue to be available, and both are an effective way of meeting for counselling.
 However, should online or telephone counselling not be suitable or possible for you, we can discuss meeting face-to-face at my COVID-secure counselling room.

 As a professional therapeutic counsellor, I have the training and experience required to support you through the challenges you face.

 With a calm and empathic nature, I offer a safe and confidential space to offload about, and explore the things that matter most to you.

 Because I am not a part of your everyday life, you can feel more able to say what you REALLY think and feel about things, without fear of being judged or upsetting someone.

 In your sessions we might talk about depression, anxiety, self-esteem, anger, abuse, relationships or bereavement - or something else.

 There are no minimum or maximum number of sessions, so we can take things at your pace, with no rush and no pressure.